tbenedek92/flask_api_with_rollbar/README.md

 # flask_api_with_rollbar
-Flask Restful-API POC with Rollbar integration
+POC project for Flask Resftul-API with Rollbar integration